Maze Prison escape: 1983 escape

 Four prisoners attacked one of the officers and hijacked his car, which they drove towards the external gate.
 They crashed into another car near the gate and abandoned the car.
 Two escaped through the gate, one was captured exiting the car, and another was captured after being chased by a soldier.
 At the main gate, a prison officer was shot in the leg while chasing the only two prisoners who had not yet reached the outer fence.
 The prisoner who fired the shot was captured after being shot and wounded by a soldier in a watch tower, and the other prisoner was captured after falling.
 The other prisoners escaped over the fence, and by 4:18 pm the main gate was closed and the prison secured, after 35 prisoners had breached the prison perimeter.
-The escape was the biggest in British history, and the biggest in Europe since World War II.
+The escape was one of the biggest in British history, and the biggest in Europe since the Second World War.

-Outside the prison the IRA had planned a logistical support operation involving 100 armed members, but due to a miscalculation of five minutes, the prisoners found no transport waiting for them and were forced to flee across fields or hijack vehicles.
-The British Army and Royal Ulster Constabulary immediately activated a contingency plan and by 4:25 pm a cordon of vehicle checkpoints was in place around the prison, and others were later in place in strategic positions across Northern Ireland, resulting in the recapture of one prisoner at 11:00 pm.
+Outside the prison the IRA had planned a support operation involving 100 armed members but due to a miscalculation of five minutes, the prisoners found no transport waiting for them and were forced to flee across fields or hijack vehicles.
+The British Army and Royal Ulster Constabulary (RUC) immediately activated a contingency plan; by 4:25 pm a cordon of vehicle checkpoints was in place around the prison, and others were later set up in strategic positions across Northern Ireland, resulting in the recapture of one prisoner at 11:00 pm.
 Twenty prison officers were injured during the escape, thirteen were kicked and beaten, four stabbed, and two shot.
 One prison officer, James Ferris, who had been stabbed, died after suffering a heart attack during the escape.